sumeyaali/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    	- Express is a backend framework that sit on top of your node server and adds to functionality.
+With the main features of express like routing and middleware, its a lot easier to create applications.

 - [ ] Describe Middleware?

+    - Middleware is basically a function that get the homies(req&res) operate on them and trigger an action as well.
+It handles the logic for you so you as a developer can use it in multiple places

 - [ ] Describe a Resource?

+    - Anything is a resource.
+The requests we make and the data we work with are a resource

 - [ ] What can the API return to help clients know if a request was successful?

+    - The HTTP status code 201 lets you know your request was successful

 - [ ] How can we partition our application into sub-applications?

+    Express Routers are a way we can do this to better help us better maintain our application and not lose sight of what’s doing what.

 ## Minimum Viable Product